indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * Section 2.5.2.
 ALTER TABLE: how is this different from regular `ALTER TABLE`?
 We know that in general Postgres-level DDL commands should not be run on MetaDB's tables.
 The MetaDB-level version runs extra checks.

 * The section on "CREATE DATA ORIGIN" does not have a section number, and so appears as part of section 2.5.3 on AUTHORIZE.

-Data origins form essentially a controlled vocabulary for the `__origin` column in tables.
+* Data origins form essentially a controlled vocabulary for the `__origin` column in tables.
 They are used primarily in ReShare to indicate which tenant in a consortium a given row was taken from.
 (When using Metadb for FOLIO, each tenant’s data goes into a separate database; but when using it for ReShare, all the tenants of a consortium go into a single shared database.
 ReShare internally uses FOLIO-style tenants to represent the tenants in a consortium, and Metadb combines the tables from all the tenants into a single table and fills in `__origin` to tell users which tenant a record belongs to.)

+* More detail on how multiple ReShare tenants are handled:
+> When configured for ReShare, Metadb typically uses a single data source for the whole consortium, but it combines data from mutiple tenants into aggregated tables.
+Each record in these tables has an `__origin` field set to the name of the tenant from which it was derived.
+The ReShare data source does this by matching the start of the schema names of incoming records against the set of origins that have been defined by `CREATE DATA ORIGIN`.
+(This is conceptually defined in a `reshare` module, but the code has not at this point been split out into a modular system.)
+>
+> For example if the source ReShare database has `east_mod_rs.table1` and `west_mod_rs.table1`, the data in Metadb will be in `reshare_rs.table1` and each row's `__origin` will contain the value `east` or `west` to indicate which tenant the data came from.
+>
+> (The Kafka stream feeding a ReShare data source is configured to return records from all tenants.
+So configuring that streams is a whole nother aspect that’s different for FOLIO and ReShare.)
+>
+> The `__origin` field could be used for other things in non-ReShare systems.
+More generally, origin is intended as an alternative category to source.
+Source may be just an accident of how data are collected, e.g. geographically in a sensor network.
+Origin is a way of tagging related data that come from different sources.
+It's an opaque string but it could potentially have structure like `a.b.c`.
+>
+> One application of this is that it’s perfectly possible for a ReShare consortium’s tenants to be hosted by multiple FOLIO instances.
+We would then set up MetaDB to use multiple sources, one per FOLIO instance (or, more precisely, one per Kafka that is listening to a FOLIO instance), and each of those sources would contribute records to the same MetaDB ReShare schema but provide different sets of values for those records’ `__origin` fields.

 * "When the initial snapshot has finished streaming, the message "source snapshot complete (deadline exceeded)" will be written to the log."
 (The "deadline exceeded" exceeded here refers to a timeout when waiting for further change events.
 So it is communicating that the update has completed, not that it has been abandoned due to running out of allocated time.)